 Certain prior period balances have been reclassified to conform to current period presentation of the Company's consolidated financial statements and accompanying notes.
-Such reclassifications have no effect on previously reported results of operations, accumulated deficit, subtotals of operating, investing or financing cash flows or consolidated balance sheet totals; however, for the period December 31, 2021, the Company reclassified \$4.0 million of short-term investments from the prepaid expenses and other current assets caption in the consolidated balance sheets.
+Such reclassifications have no effect on previously reported results of operations, accumulated deficit, subtotals of operating, investing or financing cash flows or consolidated balance sheet totals; however, for the year ended December 31, 2022, the Company reclassified \$3.3 million of impairment of long-lived assets from the general and administrative expense caption in the consolidated statements of operations.